 The £1,495 six-speed automatic gearbox (standard on SD models) is also worth the money if you drive a lot in town and want to give your left foot a break from operating the clutch.
 It changes gear smoothly and has no noticeable effect on fuel economy.

 The same isn’t true of four-wheel drive.
 It’s available across the range but will knock 5mpg off the fuel economy you can expect to achieve.
 It’s only worth considering if you often drive on slippery roads or intend on using your Countryman as a tow car.
-With it fitted the Countryman can tow up to 1,800kg compared to the 1,500kgs of two-wheel-drive models.
+With it fitted the Mini Countryman can tow up to 1,800kg compared to the 1,500kgs of two-wheel-drive models.

-All Countrymans suffer from more tyre roar and wind noise than a BMW.
+Every Mini Countryman suffers from more tyre roar and wind noise than a BMW.
 The big Mini is safe, though – it scored five stars when it was crash-tested by Euro NCAP in 2017 and all models come fitted with automatic emergency brakes as standard.